 It’s a bit overwhelming at first to change up your whole eating habits.
-Especially if you’re used to reaching for processed foods and drive through meals.
-And trust me, no judgement here.
+Especially if you’re used to reaching for processed foods and drive-through meals.
+And trust me, no judgment here.
 I’m right there with you.
 But.
 I’ve been on a fitness/health journey for about a year and a half now and I’ve stalled.
 Not gaining, not losing.
 And I know it’s 100% due to my eating habits.
 So I’m giving Keto a try.

 Keto Food List – What CAN you eat?

 Be sure to check out these related posts if you’re just getting started in your keto journey:

 So I’ll get right to the good stuff.
 What exactly can you eat on a keto diet?
 When you’re grocery shopping, you’ll be sticking to the outsides of the store.
 Most of that processed stuff in the middle – not keto-friendly.

 - Beef – ground beef, stew beef, steak, roast

 - Eggs – any way you want to cook them and you want to use the entire egg, not just the egg white

 - Seafood/Fish – tuna, clams, oysters, lobster, salmon, trout